I love my Shark Navigator vacuum, and I hope my guide to cleaning it is helpful to you.

-- There's a loss of suction
+- Loss of suction

-- It's leaving dirt behind
+- Leaves dirt behind

-- It sounds different than normal
+- Sounds different than normal

-- The vacuum leaves an unpleasant odor
+- Leaves an unpleasant odor

-If you are experiencing any or all of the problems above you will want to give your vacuum a much needed cleaning.
+If you are experiencing any or all of the problems above you will want to give your vacuum a much-needed cleaning.
 This way you can once again enjoy the benefits of a clean home.

-Cleaning the Rotating Brush
+Step 1: Clean the Rotating Brush

 A good place to start is with the rotating brush underneath the vacuum.